12 Best Linux Console File Managers

 1. GNU Midnight Commander

 Midnight Command, often referred to simply as mc and is one of the top file managers discussed in this article.
-Mc comes with all kinds of useful features, aside from copying, moving, delete, and creating files and directories you can change permissions and ownership, review archives, use it as an FTP client, and many more.
+Mc comes with all kinds of useful features, aside from copying, moving, deleting, and creating files and directories you can change permissions and ownership, review archives, use it as an FTP client, and many more.

 Gnu Midnight Commander